songlei00/RIBBO/README.md

 ## Datasets

-The datasets are not released during the review stage, but we provided detailed guidlines in our paper and the code for data generation.
+The datasets were not released during the review stage, but we provided detailed guidelines in our paper and the code for data generation.
 We will open-source the datasets and code after the final decision